-“There is no justification in taking measures directed at companion animals which may compromise their welfare.” – World Organization for Animal Health, in its discussion of the fact that cats and some other companion animals can become infected with SARS-CoV-2 , the virus that causes COVID-19. [link]
+“There is no justification in taking measures which may compromise the welfare of companion animals.” – World Organization for Animal Health, in its discussion of the fact that cats and some other companion animals can become infected with SARS-CoV-2, the virus that causes COVID-19. [link]

 A big part of what we do at Alley Cat Allies is helping animal shelters and rescue groups develop and implement lifesaving policies for cats.
 This work has continued and taken on new dimensions throughout the COVID-19 pandemic.

 Throughout the pandemic, including at its worst points, the United States government has been firm that animal services are essential.
 Even during the most stringent lockdown requirements, care must be provided to animals.

 Providing care for animals in the current crisis requires innovation, adaptation, and patience.